5 decluttering tips to get you started

 5. Give everything a home

 Designate a landing strip for things like your keys, wallet and phone.
 Always put them in that place when you come home, so you know where to find them when you next need them.
-If everything has a place to live you won't waste time trying to find them.

 Try Sue Kay's Clutter Quiz (Author of No More Clutter):